-Raise your hand if you ate Raspberry Walnut Thumbprint cookies as a child.
+Raise your hand if you ate Raspberry Walnut Thumbprint Cookies as a child.
 I must be in full childhood reminiscing mode because so many of my recipes this year are favorites from my childhood.
 To be honest, that might have to do with the fact that my mom and I spent a long time talking about our favorite cookies when she visited us for Thanksgiving.

 Raspberry walnut thumbprint cookies are a little fancier.
 These are also my mom’s favorite cookie and actually our talk inspired my Raspberry Walnut Galette that I created.
 Which was fantastic and the best galette that I’ve ever made.
 These cookies are amazing and it’s no wonder they are a classic that appear year after year.
 So simple to make yet what a gorgeous presentation they make on a cookie platter!

-What is lovely about these is that you can make them with your own home made raspberry jam from the summertime if you have some.
+What is lovely about thumbprint cookies is that you can make them with your own home made raspberry jam from the summertime if you have some.
 They will be a delightful taste of summertime in a cookie form!
 You can use other flavors of jam but raspberry seems to pair the best with walnuts.

 Hope you enjoy these as much as we did!